harvester/docs/docs/vm/create-windows-vm.md

 2. Boot into the installer, and follow the instruction given by the installer.

-3. [Optional] If you are using `virtio` based volumes, you will need to load the specific driver to allow installer detect them.
-If you're using VM template `windows-iso-image-base-template`, the instruction are as follows:
+3. (Optional) If you are using `virtio` based volumes, you will need to load the specific driver to allow the installer to detect them.
+If you're using VM template `windows-iso-image-base-template`, the instruction is as follows:
-    1. Click on `Load driver` and click `Browse` on the dialog box, and find a CD-ROM drive with `VMDP-WIN` prefix.
-Find the driver directory according to the Windows version you're installing, for example: Windows Server 2012r2 should expand `win8.1-2012r2` and choose the `pvvx` directory inside.
+    1. Click on `Load driver`, and then click `Browse` on the dialog box, and find a CD-ROM drive with a `VMDP-WIN` prefix.
+Next, find the driver directory according to the Windows version you're installing; for example, Windows Server 2012r2 should expand `win8.1-2012r2` and choose the `pvvx` directory inside.
     ![find-virtio-driver-directory](assets/find-virtio-driver-directory.png)
-    2. Click `OK` to allow installer to scan this directory for drivers, choose `SUSE Block Driver for Windows` and clock `Next` to load the driver.
+    2. Click `OK` to allow the installer to scan this directory for drivers, choose `SUSE Block Driver for Windows`, and click `Next` to load the driver.
     ![select-virtio-block-driver](assets/select-virtio-block-driver.png)
-    3. Wait for the installer to load up the driver.
-If you're choosing correct version of driver the `virtio` volumes should be detected once the driver is loaded.
+    1. Wait for the installer to load up the driver.
+If you choose the correct driver version the `virtio` volumes will be detected once the driver is loaded.
     ![installer-found-virtio-drive](assets/installer-found-virtio-drive.png)
-    4. Operate this drive at your own discretion.

-4. [Optional] If you are using other `virtio` based hardware like network adapter, you will need to manually install those drivers after completed the installation.
-To install drivers, open VMDP driver disk, and use the installer based on your platform.
+4. (Optional) If you are using other `virtio` based hardware like network adapter, you will need to install those drivers manually after completing the installation.
+To install drivers, open the VMDP driver disk, and use the installer based on your platform.

-The support matrix of VMDP driver pack for Windows are as follows (assumes VMDP CD-ROM drive letter are E):
+The support matrix of VMDP driver pack for Windows are as follows (assume the VMDP CD-ROM drive path is E):

 | Version | Supported | Driver path |
 | :-----: | :-------: | :---------- |